Was Jacopo Tintoretto (real name Jacopo Robusti) a Mannerist painter or the last great artist of the Italian Renaissance?

 Tintoretto had a style that was all his own and did not seek to paint simply in the 'manner' of the previous generation of artists, so yes, he was the last of the great painters of the Italian Renaissance.
 Born on September 29th, 1518 Jacopo was one of twenty-one children.
 His father was a silk dyer by trade and the family was based in Venice.
 The young Jacopo was trained for a short period by Titian and was a great admirer of Michelangelo, copying his drawings.
 It is even possible that he met Michelangelo on a visit to Rome in 1545.

-In or around 1548 Tintoretto was commissioned to paint four pictures in the Scuola di S Marco, among these was the celebrated "Miracle of the Slave.
-The other works are, "The Finding the body of St Mark", "The Saint's body brought to Venice", and "Votary of the Saint delivered by invoking him from an Unclean Spirit.
+In or around 1548 Tintoretto was commissioned to paint four pictures in the Scuola di S Marco.
+Among these was the celebrated Miracle of the Slave.
+The other works are, The Finding the body of St Mark, The Saint's body brought to Venice, and Votary of the Saint delivered by invoking him from an Unclean Spirit.
 These works were well received and greatly enhanced the artist's fame.